Thomas Hansen (cricketer)

-Thomas Munkholt Hansen (born 25 March 1976) is a Danish former cricketer.
-In 1997, Hansen became the third Dane, after Ole Mortensen and Soren Henriksen, to play English county cricket when he joined Hampshire.
-His first-class career with Hampshire was brief, playing just four matches in three seasons.
-After leaving Hampshire, Hansen established himself as a regular in the Danish cricket team, representing it in the ICC Trophy and List A one-day cricket, until 2009.
+Thomas Munkholt Hansen (born 25 March 1976) is a Danish former cricketer who played county cricket for Hampshire in English county cricket between 1997 and 1999, making four first-class appearances.
+After leaving Hampshire, Hansen established himself in the Danish national team, representing it in the ICC Trophy and List A one-day cricket until 2009.
+He made 23 one-day appearances for Denmark, taking 33 wickets and scoring 270 runs.